wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## All-in-one installer and DEB/RPM packages deprecation

-Now, when installing and upgrading Wallarm node as a dynamic module for NGINX in various environments, you are recommended to use the **all-in-one installer** designed to streamline and standardize the process of installation.
+Now, when installing and upgrading Wallarm node as a dynamic module for NGINX in various environments, you use the **all-in-one installer** designed to streamline and standardize the process of installation.
 This installer automatically identifies your operating system’s and NGINX versions, and install all the necessary dependencies.

 The installer simplifies the process by automatically performing the following actions: